skip to navigationskip to main content

 How far back can a tax investigation go?

-Tax investigations will go back 4 years if HMRC feel the mistake was innocent, six when it is deemed careless, and as far back as 20 years if they suspect tax evasion or fraud.
+HMRC enquiries typically go back four years if the mistake is considered innocent, six years if deemed careless, and up to 20 years in cases of suspected tax evasion or fraud.

 How can a tax investigation be avoided?